TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Plugin/Index.rst

          acceptable display from the plugin, but should ideally be cleared and moved to an external stylesheet.

-         This value is for all plugins read by the pagegen script when making the header of the document.
+         This value is for all plugins read by the PageGenerator script when making the header of the document.

 .. container:: table-row